 Design work is currently underway for the highly anticipated Koffolt-Fontana renovation on north campus.
-It’s the first of what is expected to be at least a two-phase project to create the Advanced Materials Corridor—the university’s investment in next-generation materials research, development and experiential learning.
+It’s the first of what is expected to be at least a two-phase project to create the Biomedical and Materials Engineering Complex (BMEC)—the university’s investment in next-generation materials research, development and experiential learning.
 From innovations that enable lighter, stronger and more efficient vehicles to engineering tissue and other biomaterials to advance medicine, some of the world’s most critical problems will be solved here.

 The $59.1 million project, which includes state and university investment plus a $10 million philanthropic target, will transform the aging Koffolt and Fontana Lab buildings on West 19th Avenue into modern, efficient spaces for 21st century teaching and research.

 “This is a complete interior and exterior renovation.
 Everything in Fontana and Koffolt will be new, but with the same bones on the outside,” explained Rudy Buchheit, associate dean for academic affairs and administration.

 Although primarily a renovation project, it will also include demolishing the high bay at the northwest end of Koffolt Laboratories—former home of chemical engineering’s unit operations lab—and building a similarly sized addition.
 The newly constructed area will include a 150-seat auditorium.